dushyantRathore/HILTI_project/README.md

 ```sh
 python3 Graph.py
 ```
+Graph.py serves as the home page for the block explorer.

 Open the link "http://localhost:8000" in browser of your choice and the block explorer should be up and running.
 You can click the individual transactions to verify their contents.